Tuan in Scrabble and Meaning

 Pronunciation

-• Hyphenation: tu‧an
+• Syllabification: tu‧an

 Noun

-1. someone who has control over something or someone.
+1. someone who has control over something or someone

 Antonyms: hamba, abdi, budak

-2. someone who employs others.
+2. someone who employs others

 Synonyms: kepala, majikan, pemilik